elte-dsd/assignments-josemprb/assignment2/README.md

 Output: The output of this algorithm is the cardinality of a data stream M.

-Dependency: The libraries required for this implementation are numpy, random, math and bitarray
+Dependencies: The libraries required for this implementation are numpy, random, math and bitarray